 What you need to know.

-Email over your logo and drop off your t-shirts.
-We can order them in different sizes and colours for you, but this takes a little longer.
+Email over your logo and choose your garment.
+We stock white and black t-shirts but you can provide almost any garment for us to print on.
+We can order a range of sizes and colours for you, but this takes a little longer.
+We have samples in the office.

 Welcome back to Exhibit Printing studio.
 Today we are going to be talking about t-shirt printing.
 Such as the t-shirt I’m wearing.
 We are going to be looking at two different approaches, both a laser printing transfer film and a more traditional cut vinyl heat press approach.
 So, as the heat press warms up we will go to the computer and look at artwork preparation.